Protein Autoregressive Modeling via Multiscale Structure Generation

 \subsection{Empirical Analysis of Multiscale PAR}

 \paragraph{Scaling effects of \ourmodel.}

 We examine the model's behaviors by varying the backbone decoder's size and number of training steps in \Figref{fig:scaling_effect}.
 We train PAR with 3 scales over three different model sizes with 60,200,400 million parameters and three training durations over 200, 400, 600K steps. \ourmodel{} demonstrates favorable behavior when scaling both model size and training duration, effectively improving its ability to capture the protein data distribution with FPSD scores of 187 against PDB and 170 against AFDB (first two columns in \Figref{fig:scaling_effect}).
 Further, the fS scores, which reflect quality and diversity, increase with larger model sizes and greater computational budgets.
 While extending training duration alone offers negligible gains, increasing model size substantially enhances designability, leading to lower sc-RMSD values.
-Meanwhile, we empirically observe that scaling the autoregressive transformer has minimal impacts on the evaluation results.
+Meanwhile, we empirically observe that a moderately sized autoregressive transformer (60M) is sufficient to achieve strong evaluation results.
 This allows us to reduce computational costs and prioritize increasing the backbone decoder's model capacity that effectively improves generation quality.
 We provide more discussion on varying model sizes in \S\ref{sec:ablation-ar-decoder-size}.